Fix USB Device Not Recognized

 Once you have uninstalled the device, go onto Actions tab on the top left corner and select Scan for hardware changes.

 This will install the USB Mass Storage Device back onto your computer.
 After this, restart your computer and the issue with your storage device not being recognized on your Windows 10, Windows 7 or Windows 8 PC will be solved.

-Enabling USB Selective SUspend Setting in Power Options
+5. Enabling USB Selective Suspend Setting

 When a USB device or a memory card or any portable storage device is connected to your Windows 10/7/8 PC and it does not have its own power supply; the device uses the power from your Laptop/Computer.

 In cases of Laptops, it is possible that your Windows Power Settings are such that they don’t allow the USB or the external storage device to use power from the laptop battery, thus resulting in the device not working.
 The fix to this problem is by:

 Going to the Control Panel of your Windows 10/7/8. (you can search for the control panel on the search bar by clicking on the Windows icon on the bottom left).

 Inside the Control Panel, you have to go into Power Options.